-It should be remarked that recently a nice strategy, called late-lumping, that combines the method of backstepping with a finite dimensional controller was introduced, see for instance \cite{Aur19} and \cite{Woit17} for its application to the heat equation.
-There are certain important differences when the methodology of these papers are compared with ours.
-The first one of these is that the aforementioned works use the standard backstepping transformation as in \cite{krsticbook}.
+It is remarkable that recently a nice strategy, called late-lumping, that combines the method of backstepping with a finite-dimensional controller was introduced, see for instance \cite{Aur19} and \cite{Woit17} for its application to the heat equation.
+There are certain important differences when the methodology of these papers are compared with ours although the essence of the method in \cite{Woit17} is in the same spirit with ours.
+The method of \cite{Woit17} uses projection of the state onto general finite-dimensional subspaces, which are not necessarily spans of associated eigenfunctions as in this paper.
+The closed-loop system was not explicitly stated and no stability analysis was given in \cite{Woit17}, but still certain stability features of controlled solutions, at least for the case of a modal basis, can be deduced from their work.
+One of our main motivations in this paper is to transform the closed-loop system into a target model with homogeneous boundary conditions amenable to a Lyapunov analysis that yields a precise information on the sufficient number of Fourier modes for the desired purpose (stabilization with either a prescribed or an unprescribed rate).
+On the other hand, in aforementioned works, authors use the standard backstepping transformation as in \cite{krsticbook}.
 Therefore, it does not involve the projection operator inside the integral term and this contrasts with our transformation (see equation \eqref{bt} below), which is a priori given with the projection $P_N$ in its definition.
-The motivation for this is to obtain a target model with homogeneous boundary conditions ameanable to a Lyapunov analysis that yields a precise information on the sufficient number of Fourier modes for the desired purpose (stabilization with either a prescribed or an unprescribed rate).
-Such estimate is not provided in the late-lumping approach.
+A precise or optimal estimate for the sufficient number of modes is not provided in the late-lumping approach.

-In addition, the late-lumping approach is based on a crucial assumption that the finite dimensional controller uniformly converges to the standard controller that uses the full state of the solution.
+In addition, the late-lumping approach is based on a crucial assumption that the finite-dimensional controller uniformly converges to the standard controller that uses the full state of the solution.
 Such assumption was verified in \cite[Lemma 5]{Aur19}, however its proof relies on the embedding $H^1(0,L)\hookrightarrow L^\infty(0,L)$.
 This forces solutions and in turn the initial state to be taken from $H^1(0,L)$, too, for proving decay estimates at $L^2$-level.
 On the other hand, our method does not rely on the verification of such property and we establish stabilization at $L^2$-level with initial datum taken from $L^2(0,L)$.
 Furthermore, we also provide decay rate estimates at $H^1-$level with data from $H^1(0,L)$ - the space used for $L^2$-level decay with late-late lumping approach.